AadSama0404/TMB-CLAW/README.md

 # TMB-CLAW

-This repository provides the implementation of **TMB-MTGraph**, a prognostic prediction model based on clonal mutation features.
+This repository provides the implementation of **TMB-CLAW**, a prognostic prediction model based on clonal mutation features.
 It is designed to handle heterogeneous cancer cohorts and improve survival prediction using clonal architecture-aware learning.

 ## Directory Structure